kraemer-lab/GRAPEVNE/docs/getting_started/python2module.md

 this module, as-well as parameter descriptions, and some tag information to help the user find the module in searches.

-Next we specify the configuration filename, and then define a convenient shortcut to the parameters in our config (`params = config["params"]`).
+Next we specify the configuration filename, import a package that we will use later (using standard python syntax) and define a convenient shortcut to the parameters in our config (`params = config["params"]`).

 After the preamble we define our rules.
 There is only one in this case so we could call